heroku/buildpacks-go/notes.md

 - Determine packages to install with the +heroku install build directive if present.
 - Install modules into the global module cache if they aren't vendored, and ensure the cache data is persisted and restored between builds.
-- Verify modules against go.sum, if it's present.
+- Verify vendored modules against go.sum, if it's present.
+- Cache the incremental build cache to speed up successive builds
 - Write launch.toml based on installed packages
-  - If there is only package that is built and installed, it can be set as default and web.
+  - If there is only one binary that is built and installed, it can be set as default and web.
+  - If there is a web or server binary, set it as default and web
+  - Otherwise set the alphabetically first binary as default
 - Validate go distribution sha on installation.
-- There's a cross-device issue when renaming from /tmp/go/bin/go to /layers/bin/go, so for now we're copying the file instead.
-Maybe if we extract the tarball to a cache=false, build=false, run=false (which serves as a tmp directory of sorts), we can rename the go binary instead of copying it.
 - Git credential helper for private dependencies.
 Maybe this should be another buildpack?
 Or a netrc buildpack?

 ### Layers:

+#### `go_tmp`

+A temporary dir used to download and extract the go distribution tarball.

-#### `dist`
+#### `go_dist`

 `go` itself is installed here.
 This layer is available during the build and is cached.
 It is not available at runtime.

-#### `deps`
+#### `go_deps`

 go dependencies are installed here, if they aren't vendored in the app.
 This layer is available during the build and is cached.
 It is not available at runtime.

-#### `build`
+#### `go_build`

 the go build cache is stored here to enable incremental builds.

-#### `target`
+#### `go_target`

 compiled app binaries are installed here.
 This wil be needed at runtime, but not during build, and will not be cached.